Aura Identity Theft Protection Review 2025

 - Already have antivirus software or a VPN of your own, as you can likely save money by choosing a service that excludes those features.

-With Aura, I feel like all of my bases are covered, and I would absolutely recommend the service to anyone looking to protect themselves from multiple online threats, both passively and proactively.
+With Aura, we feel like all of our bases are covered, and we would absolutely recommend the service to anyone looking to protect themselves from multiple online threats, both passively and proactively.